EndGameStudio/www.juanorozco.com/content/blog/2026/learning-bazzite-fedora.md

 {{< alert message="I'm still learning how Generative AI fits in my life and, probably more importantly, how I feel about its increasing demand on our resources." type="info" badge="AI" >}}

 I came home from a long day and I really wanted to play some games.
-Thanks to Claude, I was able to get it working within 15 minutes (after my 30 minutes of checking cables and turning things on/off) and I learned some new things about Linux, Fedora, and Bazzite.
-I learned more about supporting my hobby and it feels pretty good.
+Thanks to Claude, I was able to get it working within 15 minutes (after my 30 minutes of checking cables and turning things on/off) and I gained new knowledge about Linux, Fedora, and Bazzite.
+If it wasn't for Claude, I probably would have ended up reinstalling Bazzite, hitting the same problem and having to switch to something else - because I didn't know how to debug the HDMI issue.
+I learned more about supporting my hobby and that feels really good.